X-Rays

 Are X-rays CRA eligible?

 Yes.
-X-rays are radiological procedures and are listed as eligible medical expenses under paragraph 118.2(2)(o) of the Income Tax Act.
-They qualify for the Medical Expense Tax Credit (METC) when prescribed by a medical practitioner or dentist.
+X-rays are eligible under paragraph 118.2(2)(o) of the Income Tax Act when prescribed by a medical practitioner or dentist.

 Can I claim X-rays through my HSA?